SaifTTU/Object-Oriented-Programming-CS-2365-Project-2/README.md

 The method that adds values in the players hand was modified to contribute to this running total, to be displayed at the end of the game.

 The html producing method has been completed.
-We now just have to implement some javafx.
+We now just have to incorporate some javafx into our code.